 A welcome from our Executive Director and Chair, Professor Sharon Peacock

 Welcome to the COVID-19 Genomics UK (COG-UK) consortium website.
-We hope it provides an informative and engaging platform to find out more about the consortium’s incredible work in generating SARS-CoV-2 sequences and analysis to support the worldwide response to the COVID-19 pandemic.
+We hope this provides an engaging platform to find out more about our work in SARS-CoV-2 sequencing and analysis to support the worldwide response to the COVID-19 pandemic.

-A long-term goal for us when we first began as a consortium was to facilitate the development of a sustainable sequencing network across the UK.
-Having provided the knowledge, expertise, and facilities to set up UK-wide SARS-CoV-2 genome sequencing and analysis, we are now in the process of passing this know-how on to the UK Health Security Agency to facilitate the creation of a national pathogen genomics service.
-It is a tremendous achievement that this legacy is coming to pass.
+A key goal when the consortium was in its infancy was to look ahead and envisage a sustainable public health sequencing network across the UK.
+Having provided the knowledge, expertise, and facilities to provide UK-wide SARS-CoV-2 genome sequencing and analysis over the first 18 months of the pandemic, we have passed the baton to the Public Health Agencies to create a long-term national pathogen genomics service.
+It is a tremendous achievement that this legacy has come to pass.

-In addition, we will also be building on the position of COG-UK as part of a wider science ecosystem in the UK.
-We are extensively networked with other scientific disciplines, groups, and initiatives, including national core studies.
+We are also building on plans to weave COG-UK into the fabric of the wider science ecosystem in the UK.
+We are becoming increasingly networked with other scientific disciplines, groups, and initiatives, including the national core studies.
 Details of our collaborative partners can be found here.
-The network of individuals and organisations assembled during the pandemic will provide the scientific breadth and depth required to tackle future national and international threats.
-The many hundreds of dedicated and brilliant COG-UK members stand ready to partner with others in such future efforts.
+This will preserve and amplify our strengths in preparation for future national and international threats.